 What happens to the damaged cells, D'?
+As we saw in the previous lecture on wound healing, damaged cells send signals to call in the immune system, generating inflammation.
 One response of cells to damage is to commit programmed cell death (apoptosis).
 The cells quickly and cleanly remove themselves.

-However, damaged cells often take another route: they become zombie-like senescent cells (SnCs).
+Damaged cells often take another route: they become zombie-like senescent cells (SnCs).
 Here we focus on SnCs as a plausible accumulating factor that is causal for aging.
 Senescent cells serve an essential purpose in young organisms: they guide the healing of injury.
 When organisms are injured, cells sense that they have been damaged, for example their DNA is damaged.
 If they keep dividing, they run the risk of becoming cancer cells.
 One solution is to commit programmed cell death, and thus to prevent cancer.
 However, if the injury is widespread and all cells kill themselves, the tissue will have a hole, which can be lethal.

 Therefore, many cells at an injury site do something else: they enter a zombie-like state in which they permanently stop dividing, and thus maintain tissue integrity.
 These zombie cells are called senescent cells (SnC).
-They are large and metabolically active cells, and secrete important signal molecules called senescence-associated secretion profile, or SASP (Fig 9.18).
+They are large and metabolically active cells, and secrete important signal molecules called senescence-associated secretion profile, or SASP (Fig 6.19).
 The SASP includes signaling molecules that call in the immune system to clear the SnCs in an organized fashion.
 In other words, these signals cause inflammation.
 Indeed, certain cells of the innate immune system are charged with detecting and killing SnCs, such as macrophages and NK cells.
 The NK cells and macrophages also have other important jobs such as killing virus-infected cells and cancer cells.